-17.2 Principal roll structure test:
+17.2 Principal roll structure test :

-- 17.2.1 The peak load must be applied in less than three minutes and be maintained for 10 seconds. - 17.2.2 Under the load, deformation must be less than 50mm when measured along the loading axis and any structural failure limited to 100mm below the top of the roll structure when measured vertically. - 17.2.3 The principal roll structure shall be subjected to two static load test. - A load equivalent to 50kN laterally, 60kN longitudinally in a rearward direction and 90kN vertically, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis. - 17.2.4 A second static load test must be carried out on the same survival cell and roll strucutre with the same load when the longitudinal component is applied in a forward direction. - 17.2.5 During the test, the roll structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its Power Unit engine mounting points and wedged laterally, but not in a way as to increase the resistance of the structure being tested.
+- 17.2.1 The peak load must be applied in less than three minutes and be maintained for 10 seconds. - 17.2.2 Under the load, deformation must be less than 50mm when measured along the loading axis and any structural failure limited to 100mm below the top of the roll structure when measured vertically. - 17.2.3 The principal roll structure shall be subjected to two static load tests.

+A load equivalent to 50kN laterally, 60kN longitudinally in a rearward direction and 90kN vertically, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis.

+- 17.2.4 A second static load test must be carried out on the same survival cell and roll structure with the same load when the longitudinal component is applied in a forward direction. - 17.2.5 During the test, the roll structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its Power Unit mounting points and wedged laterally, but not in a way as to increase the resistance of the structure being tested.

-17.3 Secondary roll structure test:
+17.3 Secondary roll structure test :

-- 17.3.1 A dummy structure, the specification of which may be found in the Appendix to the Technical Regulations, must be used in place of the secondary roll structure. - 17.3.2 The loads may be applied using a 150mm diameter pad or through a spherical joint whose centre lies in the specified loading position. - Rubber 3mm thick may be used between the load pads and the roll structure. - 17.3.3 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - 17.3.4 After five seconds of application there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell. - 17.3.5 A load equivalent to 116kN vertically downward and 46kN longitudinally rearward must be applied at a position 785mm forward of the plane C-C and 820mm above the reference plane and positioned on the car centre plane. - During the test, the structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its Power Unit engine mounting points. - 17.3.6 A load equivalent to 93kN laterally inward and 83kN longitudinally rearward must be applied at a position 590mm forward of the plane C-C and 800mm above the reference plane to the outer surface of the structure. - During the test, the survival cell may be supported in any way provided this does not increase the strength of the attachments being tested. - 17.3.7 A load of 150kN vertically upward must be applied simultaneously on the two forward fasteners of the rear attachment on the side which was determined by the FIA technical delegate.
+- 17.3.1 A dummy structure, the specification of which may be found in the Appendix to the Technical Regulations, must be used in place of the secondary roll structure. - 17.3.2 The loads may be applied using a 150mm diameter pad or through a spherical joint whose centre lies in the specified loading position.

+Rubber 3mm thick may be used between the load pads and the roll structure.

+- 17.3.3 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - 17.3.4 After five seconds of application there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell. - 17.3.5 A load equivalent to 116kN vertically downward and 46kN longitudinally rearward must be applied at a position 785mm forward of the plane C-C and 820mm above the reference plane and positioned on the car centre plane.
-The load must be applied through fasteners identical to the ones used for the secondary roll strucutre.
-A dummy rear attachment may be used.

-Alternatively a load of 75 kN may be applied sepparetly on each of the two forward fasteners.
+During the test, the structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its Power Unit mounting points.

+17.3.6 A load equivalent to 93kN laterally inward and 83kN longitudinally rearward must be applied at a position 590mm forward of the plane C-C and 800mm above the reference plane to the outer surface of the structure.